Castravilavila/simpleMarketplace/README.md

 2. Run the MarketAppliation

-3. You should add 2 rows in the Role table:
-ROLE_USER and ROLE_ADMIN

-4.In application.properties change `spring.jpa.hibernate.ddl-auto=create-drop`
-to `spring.jpa.hibernate.ddl-auto=update` **so the fields you created to not be deleted**

 Register And Authenticate
 -----------------------------------------------------------------------------
 To be able to use the program after that you should authenticate: